mi-da/CyPhEF/README.md

-# mde-cps
+# CyPhEF
-Framework supporting standardized models for self-adaptive functionalities to provide comprehensive support for architecture- and decentralized control-loop-driven design for simulated self-adaptive cyber-physical systems.
+CYber-PHysical dEvelopment Framework supporting the design, development, and validation of decentralized self-adaptive cyber-physical systems.

 Our Java based framework uses Maven as a build automation tool.

-NOTE: Due to a bug in the software we currently use the framework may experience problems. (https://trac.openmodelica.org/OpenModelica/ticket/4192)
+NOTE: Due to a bug in the software we currently use the to export FMU framework may experience problems. (https://trac.openmodelica.org/OpenModelica/ticket/4192)

 STEP:
 1. Download the project